dandroid126/lemmy-nhl-gdt-bot/README.md

 Disclaimer: I use podman, not docker.
 So all the docker commands are untested.

+## This repo is currently unmaintained
+Due to a great many reasons, I will no longer be maintaining this repo in its current form.
+I may pick development back up at a later date, but I will most likely pivot this to post on another platform, as I am no longer on Lemmy.
+If that day ever comes, I will fork this repo and continue development there, and this one will remain unmaintained.

 ## Build it from source
 1. Git clone the repo: `git clone git@github.com:dandroid126/lemmy-nhl-gdt-bot.git`
 2. Create the out directory. ([See section](#create-the-out-directory))